aashishchhabra/auto-heal/docs/PROJECT_OVERVIEW.md

 | parameters         | API payload          | Passed to controller/playbook |
 | controller         | API payload (optional) | Auto-Healer (for routing)  |

+## Containerization, Kubernetes & Helm

+- Production-ready Dockerfile and docker-compose for local/dev/test.
+- Kubernetes manifests in `k8s/` for Deployment, Service, ConfigMap, and Secret.
+- Helm chart in `helm/` for easy upgrades, rollback, and config management.
+- Health, liveness, and readiness endpoints: `/health`, `/live`, `/ready` (all public, for orchestration probes).
+- See `docs/CONTAINERIZATION.md` for full usage and orchestration details.

 ## Contributing
 - Add new playbooks/scripts in their respective directories and update config.
 - Use pre-commit hooks for linting and formatting.